Programs Winter 2016

-Meetings of the Washington Crossing Audubon Society are held on the third Monday of each month from September to May.
+Meetings of the Washington Crossing Audubon Society are held on the third Monday of each month except December from September to May.
 At 7:30 PM, join us for a refreshment social; at 8:00, our program begins.
-Programs are held in Stainton Hall on the campus of the Pennington School.
-The campus is on Delaware Avenue between Route 31 and Main Street in Pennington; enter from Delaware Avenue between the brick lamp posts (across the street from tennis courts), proceed a short distance to an intersection, and turn right into the parking area.
+Programs are held in Stainton Hall on the campus of the Pennington School located on Delaware Avenue between Route 31 and Main Street in Pennington.
+Enter campus from Delaware Avenue between the brick lamp posts, proceed a short distance and turn right into the parking area.
 Parking is free.
 The walkway to Stainton Hall is evident at the end of the parking lot.
 (View Detailed Map)

 Jacob B. Socolar: The Impact of Habitat Loss on Avian Biodiversity from the Amazon to the Eastern US..